study-ORCATech-cloud/terraform-labs/AWS/LAB01-EC2-Instance/README.md

 1. **Add Tags**: Implement additional tags like Owner, Project, or Cost Center
 2. **Modify User Data**: Update the script to install and configure a different web server (like Nginx)
 3. **Create Custom VPC**: Extend the configuration to create a custom VPC instead of using the default VPC
+4. **Add an Elastic IP**: Modify the configuration to associate an Elastic IP with your instance

 ---